Forgot password

 These decks are built around making your cards Move between different locations using various card abilities to strengthen their Power and win Marvel Snap matches.
 A playstyle as unique as movement can be tricky at first, but once you overcome its learning curve, it’s rewarding to win games by giving your opponents a hard time predicting your moves.

-Here are the best Move decks to use in Marvel Snap for January 2024.
+Here are the best Move decks to use in Marvel Snap for May 2024.

 Move card combos in Marvel Snap

-Movement typically begins on turn two, when Kraven is the most ideal play on the middle location.
+Movement typically begins on turn two when Kraven is the most ideal play on the middle location.
 Silk is also a good option.
-By turn three, the best play is either Iron Fist then Human Torch on the right or middle location (for the Kraven stack), Human Torch on the right and Ghost-Spider on the middle, or Vulture on the right.
+By turn three, the best play is either Iron Fist, then Human Torch on the right or middle location (for the Kraven stack), Human Torch on the right and Ghost-Spider on the middle, or Vulture on the right.

 By turn four, you can play Doctor Strange on either the third location to get Human Torch or the middle to get Vulture.
-You can also play Miles Morales alongside him if you Moved a card last turn or just a plain Spider-Man 2099 on a location where you can target a card on your opponent’s side to destroy.
+You can also play Miles Morales alongside him if you moved a card last turn or just a plain Spider-Man 2099 on a location where you can target a card on your opponent’s side to destroy.

 Turn five could be a Cloak and Wave combo, especially if your opponent is using a deck that relies on multiple plays in the final turn (like Sera Control, Sera Surfer, and Bounce).
 Then, you can end the game with either Heimdall, America Chavez, or Aero for a final movement push.

-Best Move decks in Marvel Snap (January 2024)
+Best Move decks in Marvel Snap (May 2024)

 Replacing missing cards with useful ones in the ever-shifting meta can increase your chances of winning games.
 Some of the best cards to add are Enchantress, Sera, and Aero, which are solid general options.